charludo/ELAS-Frontend/src/components/Projects/E3Selector/README.md

 <!-- ABOUT -->
 ## About E3 Selector

 E3 Selector is the easiest way of finding, selecting and sharing E3 Courses.
-Powerfull filtering-, search- and sorting-capabilities make finding interesting courses fitting individual needs easy.
-E3 Selector keeps track of all selections and warns if there are problems with a selection.
+Powerful filtering-, searching- and sorting-capabilities make finding interesting courses fitting individual needs easy.
+E3 Selector keeps track of all selections and warns if they contain any conflicts or problems.

-A finished selection can easily be saved for later, or shared with others!
+Selections can easily be shared with others.

 ## Prerequisites